vporton/wikipedia-upload/README.md

 indexes for typed words (searching subwords is not supported).
 Each index contains all pages with this exact word but no more pages that the value specified by `-m`, `--max-search-results`.

-TODO: Add `Content-Encoding: br` by a Nginx container.

 ### View files

 If files are not Brotli-compressed, just open the BZZ URL.